vitorm04/docs.pt-br/docs/framework/net-native/methodinstantiation-element-net-native.md

 ms.locfileid: "73128321"
 ---
 # <a name="methodinstantiation-element-net-native"></a>\<elemento de > MethodInstantiation (.NET Native)
-Aplica a política de reflexão de tempo de execução a um método genérico construído.
+Aplica a política de reflexão de runtime a um método genérico construído.

 ## <a name="syntax"></a>Sintaxe